-The beneficiaries of this programme are Bulgaria and North Macedonia.
+The beneficiaries of this programme are the Republic of Bulgaria, hereinafter referred to as Bulgaria, and the Republic of North Macedonia, hereinafter referred to as North Macedonia.
 The Programme area is located in South East Europe and covers 5 NUTS III (or equivalent) territorial units, namely: 2 districts from Bulgaria -Blagoevgrad and Kyustendil and 3 regions from North Macedonia - North-East, East and South-East.